TL;DR

 Before we delve into costs, it's crucial to understand the law.
 Under the UK's Road Traffic Act 1988, it is a legal requirement for any vehicle used on a road or in a public place to have at least third-party motor insurance.
 Driving without valid insurance is a serious offence that can result in unlimited fines, penalty points on your licence, and even disqualification from driving.

 The police have extensive powers to check the Motor Insurance Database (MID) and can seize an uninsured vehicle on the spot.
-Understanding the different levels of cover is the first step to choosing the right policy.
+Understanding the different levels of cover is the first step to choosing a strong fit for your needs.

 Types of Motor Insurance Cover Explained